check before: 2025-10-01

 Summary:

-Microsoft Teams is updating private channels by increasing limits to 1000 channels per team and 5000 members per channel, enabling meeting scheduling, and shifting compliance policies from user mailboxes to team group mailboxes.
-Migration runs from October 2025 to January 2026; admins must update compliance policies before then.
+Microsoft Teams is updating private channels by migrating data from user mailboxes to group mailboxes, increasing limits to 1000 channels per team and 5000 members per channel, enabling meeting scheduling, and consolidating compliance policies at the team group level.
+Migration starts October 2025, requiring admins to adjust policies accordingly.

 Details:

-Updated December 8, 2025: We have updated the timeline.
+Updated January 12, 2026: We have updated the content.
 Thank you for your patience.

 In response to customer feedback, we are introducing enhanced flexibility, greater scalability, and streamlined compliance management for private channels in Microsoft Teams.